arieh/ThumbsSlides/README.md

 ThumbsSlides
 =============

+This Library supplies 2 Class:
-This class creates a thumbnail carusel slider out of a list of images.
+  * ThumbsSlides : creates a thumbnail carusel slider out of a list of images.
+  * AJAXSlides : create the carousel using AJAX

+-NOTE- the demo page can't show the AJAX because of the static nature og GH-Pages. but you can see it using the downloadable demo

 ![Screenshot](http://img130.imageshack.us/img130/2718/screenshottw.png)
 How to use
 ----------